Khloe Kardashian Slammed By Jameela Jamil Over ‘Flat Tummy’

 Khloe Kardashian is facing some serious backlash on social media after endorsing the “Flat Tummy” meal replacement shake.

-On Wednesday, the Keeping Up With the Kardashians star took to her Instagram page to promote the controversial “Flat Tummy” shake by sharing a very revealing photo in which she flaunted her own flat tummy, as previously reported by The Inquisitr.
-In the post, the reality TV star claimed that she owed her slender waistline to the figure-trimming product – which she said she had been using for just a couple of weeks, remarking, “the progress is undeniable.”
+On Wednesday, the Keeping Up with the Kardashians star took to her Instagram page to promote the controversial “Flat Tummy” shake by sharing a very revealing photo in which she flaunted her own flat tummy, as previously reported by The Inquisitr.
+In the post, the reality TV star claimed that she owed her slender waistline to the figure-trimming product – which she said she had been using for just a couple of weeks, remarking “the progress is undeniable.”

-The paid ad for Flat Tummy Co. – for which Khloe reportedly cashed in a hefty sum, as noted by The Daily Mail – stirred a lot of reaction among her massive Instagram following — just not the kind she was hoping for.
-The KUWTK star came under major fire for promoting the “Flat Tummy” shake as many of her fans voiced their concerns that Khloe was sending a very damaging message to young women.
+The paid ad for Flat Tummy Co. – for which Khloe reportedly cashed in a hefty sum, as noted by The Daily Mail – stirred a lot of reaction among her massive Instagram following, but just not the kind she was hoping for.
+The KUWTK star came under major fire for promoting the “Flat Tummy” shake, as many of her fans voiced their concerns that Khloe was sending a very damaging message to young women.

 In a flurry of comments that accompanied the photo, people chastised the Revenge Body host for not being honest about the way she got her incredible figure and expressed their disappointment that Khloe was setting a negative example to the young girls following her on social media.